ogulik/ogulik/README.md

 - 📈 Refining my **data storytelling** skills
 - 🔍 Deep-diving into **data analysis** with real-world datasets
 - 🏗️ Building my **GitHub portfolio**—stay tuned!

----

-⭐ If you love data as much as I do, let's geek out together! ⭐